noobping/petal/po/README.md

 ## Guidelines

 Keep the meaning of the original text the same.
 Do not add or remove information unless necessary for the language.
 Placeholders such as `%s`, `{name}`, or `%(count)d` must remain exactly the same.
 They may be moved if required by grammar, but must not be changed or removed.
-Do not edit `msgid`, `comments`, or `file headers`.
-Only modify the `msgstr` values.
+Do not edit `msgid`, comments, or file headers.
+Only modify the `msgstr` values. **Exception:** These rules do not apply to the translation notes (e.g. AI translation or review annotations).